BlueAndGold - 2020 Notre Dame Undrafted Free Agent Tracker

 Asmar Bilal Signs With Chargers

-Former Notre Dame linebacker Asmar Bilal is headed to the Chargers, per a report from the Indianapolis Star's Joel Erickson.
+Former Notre Dame linebacker Asmar Bilal is headed to the Chargers, per a report from the Indianapolis Star.

 Bilal joins Gilman, his former teammate.
 He's the fifth ex-Notre Dame player on the Chargers roster.
 Jerry Tillery, Drue Tranquill and Isaac Rochell are under contract with the Chargers and played the 2019 season with them.